 Why are formal award systems so popular as a leadership strategy then?
 The main advantage to formal awards is that they are easy to administer.
 All you need to do is calculate how close (or how far) people get to their goal, find the “top achievers” and acknowledge them with your standard reward.

 This advantage is also the major disadvantage.
 Formal awards are a “mass acknowledgment” program.
-They can be very impersonal and don’t take into account the strengths, accomplishments, or efforts of individuals.
+They can be very impersonal and don’t take into account the strengths, accomplishments or efforts of individuals.
 They don’t take into account employees’ say.

-Formal award systems recognize one narrow aspect of the job (such as increased revenue, Morale, sales or productivity) and those few employees who are good at achieving that goal.
+Formal award systems recognize one narrow aspect of the job (such as increased revenue, morale, sales or productivity) and those few employees who are good at achieving that goal.
 By contrast, informal recognition programs focus on spontaneous and personal appreciation of employee efforts.

-THE ART OF APPRECIATING OTHERS:
+THE ART OF APPRECIATING OTHERS

 Appreciating others is a brilliant and creative act.
 Leadership strategy needs to notice and nurture consistent acts of achievement.
 Yet many leaders don’t consider showing appreciation a part of their leadership skills.
 Other leaders realize that acknowledgment is important, but they botch the process.
 Spouting hollow praise too often will bring discouraging results.

 There is an art to showing appreciation for others.
 Employees won’t be impressed by trite and generic compliments.
 Most leadership could use a bit of practice with thoughtful acknowledgments.
-Possibly a leadership seminar or workshop with a motivational talks to practice the 4 keys to a good acknowledgement.
+Possibly a leadership seminar or workshop with a motivational talk to practice the keys to a good acknowledgement.
 According to B.F.
 Skinner, a good acknowledgment has four qualities.
 It is consistently:

 - Specific: Talk very specifically about what you saw the person do.
 General motivational clichés like “good team player” will have a lukewarm effect.